We are aware of how critical it is to maintain the same level of care for the quilts of today as we did for the artwork and history of yesteryear.

 - Dry cleaning is NOT RECOMMENDED because the dry cleaning method involves rough agitation of the quilt inside the dry cleaning machine and the dry cleaning solvents may harm some fabrics.

-Ask yourself what you want out of this quilt.
-It may be that the quilt can be cleaned and used.
+Consider what it is that you hope to achieve with this quilt.
+It’s possible that the quilt can be washed and put to good use.
 It may be that its fragile state or historical/sentimental value is too great to risk cleaning it.
-Or perhaps it would be worth it to you to find a properly certified quilt restorer to bring it back to its original condition.
-There is no one answer that is right for anyone.
+You could also consider whether it would be financially beneficial for you to locate a quilt restorer who is appropriately qualified to return it to its initial state.
+There is no single response that is appropriate for everyone in every situation.

 ===> More Inspiration For Quilters, Click To Get Inspired! ===>